Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 Our founder, Dr. Maureen O’Keefe, DPT healed her own DRA.
 She had a stubborn one that was not an easy fix.
 She has trained all the Purple Mountain PT staff in best practices to recover the abdominal wall.

-Dr. Maureen O’Keefe developed a problematic DRA with her own pregnancy and had to complete rehabilitation that took a long time.
-She troubleshooted her own abdominal wall and was able to recover her DRA.
+Dr. Maureen O’Keefe developed a problematic DRA with her own pregnancy that proved challenging to resolve.
+She was already a pregnancy and postpartum specialist PT at the time and knew all the techniques, yet had to go beyond the norms to find a pathway to her own recovery.
 At times she wasn’t sure it was recoverable.
 Her progress was slower than many of her patients’ progress and because of this she questioned if she had a problem that was fixable.
-But, she persevered and just committed herself to doing the exercises that she knew should be working to help herself.
+But, she persevered and just committed herself to doing the exercises and treatments that she knew should be working to help herself.
 Every.
 Day.
 For.
 Months.
 You read that right, she did corrective exercises daily for many, many months, while working and raising two babies.
 She knows how hard this is and because of her personal experience and her professional experience, which includes taking ongoing continuing education to keep up with diastasis recti abdominis best practices, she and the team at Purple Mountain PT (who are all trained by her in DRA recovery) can help you overcome your problem.
-If you would like to learn more about our diastasis recti abdominis rehab program contact us at (616)516-4334 to learn more or submit this online inquiry and we will be in touch.
+If you would like to learn more about our diastasis recti abdominis rehab program contact us at (616)516-4334 or submit this online inquiry and we will be in touch.
 We treat people in person at our clinic in Grand Rapids, Michigan and also online via telehealth.

 The research on DRA has changed in the last 5-10 years.
 Our diastasis recti abdominis rehab program follows the latest guidance so you experience the best results!

-There is outdated information readily available on the internet.
-This condition is one where not self-treating and not googling would be advised because you are likely to get incorrect information.
-Instead, when you get properly evaluated by us, we can help identify your body’s needs and weaknesses, cut through the uncertainty, give you specific corrective exercises customized to your abdominal wall and will dispel any outdated myths.
+There is outdated information readily available online with outdated myths and incorrect advice.
+Diastasis recti abdominis is a condition where not self-treating and not googling would be advised because you are likely to get incorrect information.
+Instead, when you are properly evaluated by us, we identify your body’s needs and weaknesses, cut through the uncertainty, give you specific corrective exercises, rehabilitative ultrasound imaging and hands-on manual therapies customized to your abdominal wall and will dispel any outdated myths.

 We work with pregnant and postpartum women everyday who have elongated abdominal walls and diastasis recti abdominis.
 They also have pelvic floor dysfunction, deep core weakness, lower back pain, urinary or bowel problems and may have pelvic pain.
 If we can help these women, we can help you, also.